 This provision applies to employment opportunities and supplements employment protections found in Title VI of the Civil Rights Act of 1964 (Title VI).
 The Title VI regulations prohibiting employment discrimination are found at 49 CFR § 21.5(c) - Nondiscrimination in Federally Assisted Programs of the Department of Transportation.
 It is important to note that while Title VI and 49 CFR Part 21 only prohibit discrimination based on race, color, and national origin, Federal Transit Laws (49 U.S.C. § 5332) includes protections on the basis of religion, sex, disability, and age.
 In this context, the term 'sex' includes pregnancy, childbirth, or related medical conditions; gender identity; and sexual orientation.
+Retaliation of any kind is strictly prohibited and shall not be tolerated.
+Reasonable accommodation shall be made to all applicants and employees.

-Within the previous federal fiscal year and at maximum employment levels, CBITD employed 50 or more, but less than 99 transit-related employees (including seasonal, full-time or part-time employees) and received in excess of \$1 million in capital or operating assistance or in excess of \$250,000 in planning assistance.
-As such, CBITD is subject to the Federal Transit Laws that require an abbreviated equal employment opportunity program and the affirmative action requirements of United States Department of Transportation Circular 4704.1A, Equal Employment Opportunity (EEO) Guidelines for Federal Transit Administration Recipients.
-The effective timeframe of the District's Equal Employment Opportunity Program is January 1, 2018 to December 31, 2021.
+Within the previous federal fiscal year and at maximum employment levels, CBITD employed 50 or more, but less than 99 transit-related employees (including seasonal, full-time or part-time employees) and received in excess of \$1 million in capital or operating assistance or in excess of